 Last week, I went to a fantastically informative event, hosted by the Churchill Club, Melbourne.
 It was about “Developing the Tech Talent of the Future” and the need to focus on developing skills for the future.
 New technologies and shifting customer expectations are shifting the business game.
 In the same way, new platforms, products and services, business models and other emerging creative surprises are, disrupting the learning game.
 To promote this “sold out” event, The Churchill Cub shared “keeping up with our changing world of work requires access to continuous learning and micro-credentials to attain the bite-sized chunks of knowledge we need.
 It’s about access to the right content, at the right quantity and quality of choice, in the right time and context and, at the right price”.

-How can organisations, academic institutions and especially schools ensure that people have the skills for today, to deliver these types of digital transformation?
-To also develop the skills required to surmount future challenges, so what then, is the role of continuous learning?
+How can organisations, academic institutions and especially schools ensure that people have the skills for today, and skills for the future, to deliver these types of digital transformation, what is the role of continuous learning?